Gson44/Pagination/README.md

 **max:**   How many data appear per request.

-**by:**    filter by id or by name.
+**by:**    Filter by id or by name.

-**order:** order by ASC or DESC.
+**order:** Order by ASC or DESC.

 # Testing

 For testing, I use rails builtin test module to test the endpoint of /apps.
 It ran 3 assertion and 0 failure.
-The code is achieve it is down below
+The code I use to achieve it is down below
 ```
 test "api endpoint exist and work" do